rasnes/SQLLectureNotes/README.md

 The notes were made in Jupyter running a Python 2 kernel with SQL magic.
 Code cells view can be turned on/off as desired, thanks to this [javascript snippet](http://stackoverflow.com/questions/27934885/how-to-hide-code-from-cells-in-ipython-notebook-visualized-with-nbviewer).
 Table of contents were created for the rather long SQL notes document with [kmahelona's script](https://github.com/kmahelona/ipython_notebook_goodies).
 (Neither work in GitHub's online ipynb-viewer.)

 The lecture notes are available in ipython notebook format and in HTML.
-To view the HTML version of the document, the simplest is probably to download the zipped folder and view it in your desired browser locally.
+To view the HTML version of the document, the simplest is probably to paste the url of the Jnotebooks into <http://nbviewer.jupyter.org/>, or you could download the zipped folder and view it in your desired browser locally,.